davidmalcolm/gcc-global-state/new-classes.rst

   }; // class pass_vrp

-with an extra indirection anytime we look up pass properties.
+either taking a copy at pass-creation time, or adding an extra indirection anytime we look up pass properties.

 `struct opt_pass` becomes a base class::